LaTeX Lists and Tables

 Horizontal and Vertical Separators

-A table with dividing lines can be generated by declaring horizontal bars (|
+A table with dividing lines can be generated by declaring horizontal bars (|) in the column

 alignment description.
 Bars placed between the alignment characters will become vertical lines